Terms of Business

 These terms of business set out the general terms under which our firm will provide General Insurance business services to you.
-It details the respective duties and responsibilities of both the firm and you in relation to such services.
 They also contain details of our regulatory and statutory obligations and the respective duties of both the firm and you in relation to such services.
 Please ensure to read these terms thoroughly and if you have any queries, please contact us at the above address and we will be happy to answer any questions you may have.
 Please note that by proceeding with your transaction through the firm, you agree to the terms as laid out in this Terms of Business document.
 If any material changes are made to these terms we will notify you, at the earliest opportunity.

 We commit to providing you with an excellent and professional level of service.
 We believe in acting only in the best interests of our clients to ensure that a relationship as important and fundamental as ours is maintained for life.

 This document takes effect from 1st September 2021, or whenever it is received (whichever is the later) and supersedes any Terms of Business that may have been previously sent to you.

 Authorised Status: Pat Britton & Co Ltd t/a Britton Insurance and 4thelads is regulated by the Central Bank of Ireland (Ref.
 C4560) as an insurance intermediary registered under the European Communities (Insurance Distribution) Regulations 2018.

 Copies of our regulatory authorisations are available on request and are displayed in the public areas of our office alternatively the Central Bank of Ireland holds registers of regulated firms.
 You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit their website www.centralbank.ie to verify our credentials.